Rare 1972 Oliver #299 ITCH Head Planer

-Hey All, this machine story starts with Ron, a friend of ours, who also happens to be my planer mentor, calls and tells me there is an Oliver 299 planer in an auction and I have to buy it.
-My response was I already have a 299 that we like very much, but that did not slow him down.
-This one is a rare 299, he says, It is one of the last round body castings and has the quickly adjustable bed roller handles built into it.
-He told me that Rich said there were only "6 or 8" of these made before Oliver went to the square body design.
+Hey All, this machine story starts with Ron, a friend of ours, who also happens to be my planer mentor since he has had about 30 of these Oliver model 299s, calls and tells me there is an Oliver #299 planer in an auction and I have to buy it.
+My response was I already have a #299 planer that we like very much, but that did not slow him down.
+This one is a rare #299, he says, It is one of the last round body castings and has the quickly adjustable bed roller handle built into it.
+He told me that Rich Fink said there were only "6 or 8" of these made before Oliver went to the square body design.
 Let me ask right now if anyone reading this has any accurate data on this please let us know.
-So he then proceeded to tell me that if I considered myself an Oliver collector, that I should take a hard run at this machine because there are very rare and I might not see another come up, ever.
-Ok, I was starting to waffle, then he added some backstory.
-This machine is at the best lumber company in southern California, and my buddy has been in the mill shop several times and seen the machine and has been keeping an eye on it over the years.
+So he then proceeded to tell me that if I considered myself an Oliver collector, that I should take a hard run at this machine because they are very rare and I might not see another come up, ever.
+Ok, I was starting to waffle, then he added some more backstory.
+This machine is at the "best lumber company in southern California", and Ron has been in the mill shop several times and seen the machine and has been keeping an eye on it over the years.
 Ok this seemed like an inside track tip if there ever was one.
-So even though we just rebuilt the 1958 planer that we have 2 years ago, which was a lot of work, I looked at the auction and placed a bid.
+So even though we just rebuilt the 1958 #299 planer that we have 2 years ago, which was a lot of work, I looked at the auction and placed a bid.
 Here are the auction pics;

 Here's a few pics Ron took of the location where the planer was;